epfl-ada/ada-2023-project-badafixm01/README.md

 We apply a series of transformation to the movie summaries, including tokenization, lemmatization, removing punctuations, and converting to lowercase.
 These preprocessing steps ensures proper recognition of words associated with emotions that are defined in the emotion lexicon.

 #### Exploratory Data Analysis
-We conducted exploratory data analysis on various aspects of the movie metadata, including movie releases, genres, countries, languages, runtime, and release date or period.
+We conducted exploratory data analysis on various aspects of the movie metadata, including number of movie releases, genres, countries, languages, runtime, and release date and period.
 To uncover interesting trends and patterns, we employed visualization techniques such as bar plots, stacked bar plots, and line plots.
 These visualizations help identify interesting trends and patterns for further analysis.

 ---